Israel to offer fourth COVID-19 vaccine dose in bid to outpace Omicron | Health

 Israel is to offer a fourth dose of a COVID-19 vaccine to people older than 60 or with compromised immune systems, and to health workers, as part of a drive to ramp up the shots and outpace the spread of the Omicron variant of the coronavirus.

 "We are seeing a waning of protection against Omicron infection.
 This wave is growing in surprisingly high numbers...
 More than 80% of the panel supported this measure," Arnon Shahar, a doctor on the expert panel, told Israel's Army Radio.
-To go into effect, the recommendations must be approved by the Health Ministry director-general, Nachman Ash.
+The recommendations must be approved by the Health Ministry director-general, Nachman Ash.
 The ministry did not say when that might happen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)